marcorennmaus/incremental/README.md

-# incremental
+# Incremental
 This is going to be an attempt to make a small incremental game.

-Right now it features nothing except a counter.
+Changelog:
+Version 0.2:
++ Added levels
+* Script moved to external file
+* Excessive console logging disabled